Guy-Lor/HumanChoicePrediction/README.md

    5. **Convert score df to dict pickle**

       This Jupyter notebook optimizes project runtime by processing the *df_per_hotel_reviews_scores.csv* file to extract and save only the IDs, ratios and topic vectors of each review.
 It converts this data into a dictionary format and stores it as a pickle file named *data_scores_dict.pkl* for efficient access.
+### Run Sweep

+   To run the sweep, execute final_sweep_Guy-lor.py.
+This will create a project in Weights & Biases.
+Copy the printed command(s) and run them in the terminal.

+### Analyze Results

+   Execute the modified *analyze_results.ipynb* and input your Weights & Biases (wandb) username, project name, and sweep ID.
+The notebook functions will then analyze the results and output the mean accuracy along with the confidence interval for the chosen hyper-parameters.

 ## Citation